crystal-ball/componentry/docs/Components.md

   activate={this.handleActivationChangeEvents}
   deactivate={this.handleDeactivationChangeEvents}
 >
-  <Active.Trigger>Trigger</Active.Trigger>
+  <Active.Action>Action</Active.Action>
   <Active.Content>I will follow the instructions you give me.</Active.Content>
 </Active>
 ```

-## Trigger decorations
+## Action decorations

-All Trigger components accept a `decoration` prop which is rendered after the
+All Action components accept a `decoration` prop which is rendered after the
-Trigger children.
+Action children.
 The decoration can be set at a component level or at an
 application level using the ThemeProvider.
 This makes it easy to add a default
-decoration to all trigger instances, eg adding an icon to all popovers.
+decoration to all action instances, eg adding an icon to all popovers.